Water, Sanitary Sewer and Stormwater Systems

 Sanitary Sewer Waste

-Sanitary sewer waste is collected and treated at the waste water treatment plant is located along highway 6 on the north end of town and operated by Paul Plaetz.
+Sanitary sewer waste is collected and treated at the waste water treatment plant is located along highway 6 on the north end of town.
+The position of Sewer and Water Superintendent is presently vacant.
+The department is presently operated by Jim Jenniges.
 The city of Wabasso is currently in the planning, grant writing, and engineering phase of a $22 million storm water renovation project throughout the community.
 The current collection system will be replace or repaired and ponds constructed to accommodate the increasing needs of the city.

 Monthly Water and Sewer Rates